 Intro

 By 2023, we estimate that there are roughly 2000 Qadiani-Ahmadi’s in the entire country.
 Baba F. Trawally is the Amir of the Ahmadiyya community.
 The Gambia banned Ahmadiyya missionaries in 1997, however, a few missionaries slipped in under the guise of being english teachers or working in Ahmadiyya clinics (see quotes in the below).
-In 2008, in the Ahmadiyya Muslim Mosques Around The World – A Pictorical Presentation, the history of the Gambia is explained, nor is it explained why the Pakistani-Ahmadi Maulvi’s are missing.
+In 2008, in the Ahmadiyya Muslim Mosques Around The World – A Pictorical Presentation, the history of Ahmadiyya in the Gambia is given, however, it is not explained as to why the Pakistani-Ahmadi Maulvi’s are missing.

 In the late 1950’s, Ahmadi missionaries from Ghana began to appear.
 However, they were all replaced by Maulvi Choudhry Muhammad Sharif (sent from Rabwah) in 1961.
 Maulvi Choudhry Muhammad Sharif stayed at Mr. Bara Njie’s house in Rankin Street in Banjul.
 As such we can call it the first Ahmadiyya Mission House in the Gambia.
 After the arrival of Maulvi Choudhry Muhammad Sharif, organized opposition of the jama’at started.
 The chief Imam of Banjul at that time was Alhaj Muhammad Lamin Bah.
 He led the opposition along with some selected people of the city.
 They complained to the Governor that a new faith has arrived in the city.